-Requests for information can be made through any social media site that the county council uses or has responsibility for not just the corporate SCC Facebook or Twitter site.
+Requests for information can be made through any social media site that the County Council uses or has responsibility for, not just the corporate SCC Facebook or Twitter (X) site.

 Requests themselves may be made publicly on the sites or via private/direct messages.
 The public don't always make it clear when they request information whether they are wanting to make a Freedom of Information request or not.
 Sometimes they pose questions to make a point rather than actually make a request.
 If you are unsure you can always ask the customer whether they want their questions to be considered under the FOI act and then handle it accordingly.

 Freedom of information requests must be responded to within 20 working days.
-If such a request is received (or you are unsure if a request falls under FOI), please forward to the Information Governance team at foi@suffolk.gov.uk as quickly as possible.
+If such a request is received (or you are unsure if a request falls under FOI), please forward to Governance, Legal and Assurance (GLA)) at Information.Management@Suffolk.gov.uk as quickly as possible.'

 Remember to update the customer either publicly or by replying to their private/direct message thanking them for the making the request and informing them of the next steps.
-Where an email has not already been provided a suggested response is.
+Where an email has not already been provided a suggested response is:

 "Thank you for your request.
-Our Freedom of Information team will be in contact with you shortly.
-In the meantime, you may wish to provide the team with a direct email address to send the response to, if you would like to do this please contact foi@suffolk.gov.uk or reply to this message with an email address we can use."
+Our Freedom of Information Team will be in contact with you shortly.
+In the meantime you may wish to provide the Team with a direct email address to send the response to, if you would like to do this please contact lnformation.Management@suffolk.gov.uk or reply to this message with an email address we can use."

-Twitter style response
+Twitter (X) style response: